torstenboettjer/sandbox/README.md

 ### Service Configuration

-New projects are based on a [default template](https://github.com/hcops/template/tree/main) that includes a [PostgreSQL](https://www.postgresql.org/) server and the [Rust toolchain](https://www.rust-lang.org/). **[Devenv.sh](https://devenv.sh/)** is a configuration tool that allows engineers to define development environments declaratively by toggling basic options for nix and process-compose.
+**[Devenv.sh](https://devenv.sh/)** is a configuration tool that allows engineers to define development environments declaratively by toggling basic options for nix and process-compose.
 Devenv leverages Nix to create reproducible development environments, it is an extension of the Nix ecosystem, tailored for development workflows.
 A development environment is defined by creating a directory, setting up a git repository, and sharing the repository with other developers via Github.

 ```sh
 devenv init